sebastiancarlos/beachpatrol/README.md

 - The `beachpatrol-browser-extension` is in early-testing and **not publicly released.** It is expected to launch in a fully-functional state by the next release.
+- Contributions welcome!

+## License
+MIT

+## Contributing
+We welcome contributions of all kinds.
+If you have a suggestion or fix, please feel free to open an issue or pull request.